sett-and-hive/sarif-to-comment-action/README.md

 `tomwillis608/sarif-to-comment-actio` action as one would in their own action workflow.

 [cit-test.yaml workflow](./.github/workflow/ci-test.yaml) runs the same test
-script used to develop the action in this repository.
+script used to develop the action in this repository, ``test/test.sh`.

 ## Notes